Loading Racing Stats...

 More Fantasy News

-Briscoe finished second in the Food City 300 Xfinity Series race at Bristol Motor Speedway Friday night.
+Briscoe will start from the pole for the Alsco 300 Xfinity Series race at Las Vegas Motor Speedway Saturday night.